 “WCAG 2.0 Level AA” means level AA of the World Wide Web Consortium Web Content Accessibility Guidelines version 2.0.

-“Work Product” means all State-specific deliverables that Contractor is required to, or otherwise does, provide to the State under this Contract including but not limited to Customizations, application programming interfaces, computer scripts, macros, user interfaces, reports, project management documents, forms, templates, and other State-specific documents and related materials together with all ideas, concepts, processes, and methodologies developed in connection with this Contract whether or not embodied in this Contract.

 Duties of Contractor.
 Contractor will provide Services and Deliverables pursuant to Statement(s) of Work entered into under this Contract.
 Contractor will provide all Services and Deliverables in a timely, professional manner and in accordance with the terms, conditions, and Specifications set forth in this Contract and the Statement(s) of Work.

 Statement of Work Requirements.
 No Statement of Work will be effective unless signed by each party’s Contract Administrator.
 The term of each Statement of Work will commence on the parties' full execution of a Statement of Work and terminate when the parties have fully performed their obligations.
 The terms and conditions of this Contract will apply at all times to any Statements of Work entered into by the parties and incorporated into this Contract.
 The State will have the right to terminate such Statement of Work as set forth in Section 16.
-Contractor acknowledges that time is of the essence with respect to Contractor’s obligations under each Statement of Work and agrees that prompt and timely performance of all such obligations in accordance with this Contract and the Statements of Work (including the Implementation Plan and all Milestone Dates) is strictly required.

 Change Control Process.
-The State may at any time request in writing (each, a “Change Request”) changes to a Statement of Work, including changes to the Services and Implementation Plan (each, a “Change”).
+Either Party may at any time request in writing (each, a “Change Request”) changes to a Statement of Work, including changes to the Services and Implementation Plan (each, a “Change”).
 Upon the State’s submission of a Change Request, the parties will evaluate and implement all Changes in accordance with this Section 2.2.

 As soon as reasonably practicable, and in any case within 20 Business Days following receipt of a Change Request, Contractor will provide the State with a written proposal for implementing the requested Change (“Change Proposal”), setting forth: